I-GUIDE/data-catalog-archive/schema/core.md

 ### Keywords

-[Schema:keywords](https://schema.org/keywords) is a property of `CreativeWork` that can be expressed using either the [Schema:DefinedTerm](https://schema.org/DefinedTerm), `Text`, or `URL` Schema.org classes.
-Keywords are tags used to describe the catalog record and are primarily used for resource discovery.
+[Schema:keywords](https://schema.org/keywords) is a property of `CreativeWork` that can be expressed using either the [Schema:DefinedTerm](https://schema.org/DefinedTerm), `Text`, or `URL` Schema.Org classes.
+Keywords are tags that describe the catalog record and are primarily used for resource discovery.
+The
-**Keywords** are typically provided as a list of items, but can also done by repeating the **Keyword** property.
+**Keywords** property is typically provided as a list of items, but it can also be presented by repeating the **Keyword** property.
 Several examples are listed below.

 ``` json